AdobeDocs/adobe-io-events/src/pages/guides/subscriber_defined_filtering/index.md

   - Only includes [CloudEvents](https://cloudevents.io) deliveries.
   - [AWS EventBridge](../amazon_eventbridge/index.md) is not configured among the delivery methods.
 - Access to the Adobe I/O Events API with proper authentication
-  - You can either use the Developer Console or add your filters through the APIs
+  - You can either use the Developer Console or add your filters through the [Registration APIs](../api/registration-api.md)
 - Understanding of JSON syntax and your event payload structure
   - Check the [filtering language details](dsl.md)